Healthy Homemade Cheez-Its® - gluten-free & keto

 If you love Cheez It Crackers, but you're trying to eat healthier, do I have a treat for you!
-Here is a great Homemade Vegan Cheez Its® Cracker recipe–a grain & dairy-free version of your favorite childhood cracker, so you can indulge guilt-free!
+Here is a great Healthy Homemade Gluten-free Cheez Its® Cracker recipe--and they're vegan and keto too!

 I just love it when I can remake a processed food into a healthier version, like my "Almond Joy®" Bars, homemade protein bars, powdered sugar substitute, sugar-free lemonade, homemade ketchup, and 5 ingredient salad dressing.